Ashhad-A-Kamran/Cross-Modal-Visual-Search-Engine/README.md

     *   Build an initial image index from the dataset and save `image_features.pt` and `image_metadata.pkl`.
 *   This initial setup might take a few minutes depending on your system.
 Subsequent runs will be faster as the model and index will be loaded from disk.

-## How to Use the Application

-1.  **System Ready:** Once the sidebar shows "System Ready!", the application is initialized.
-2.  **Choose Search Type:**
-    *   **Text Description:** Select this option and type your query (e.g., "red sports car") into the text box.
-    *   **Uploaded Image:** Select this, and an uploader will appear.
-Choose an image file (JPG, JPEG, PNG) from your computer.
-    *   **Image URL:** Select this and paste a direct URL to an image.
-3.  **Search:** Click the "Search 🔎" button.
-4.  **View Results:** Matching images from the index will be displayed below the query, along with their similarity scores.
-You can expand "Details" for each image to see its original title and URL.
-5.  **Sidebar Controls:**
-    *   **Add Item to Index:** Expand this section, provide an image URL and an optional title, and click "Add to Index."
-The new item will be available for future searches.
-    *   **Search Options:**
-        *   **Max Results (Top K):** Adjust the slider to change the number of search results displayed.
-        *   **Result Columns:** Change the number of columns used to display results.
-    *   **Items in Index:** Shows the current count of images in the search index.
-    *   **Clear Search Results & Query:** Clears the current search results and query information from the display.
-    *   **Rebuild Index & Retrain Model:** Deletes the saved model and index files.
-The system will perform a full re-initialization (training and index building) on the next app interaction or reload.
-This is useful if you've updated your base dataset (`amazon_products.csv`) or want to force a retrain.

 ## Code Explanation

 *   **`config.py`**: Centralizes all constants, file paths, and hyperparameters.
 This makes it easy to tune the system without digging through multiple files.